yadhukrishnam/ProblemSolving/README.md

-# Codeforces Challenge Solutions
+# Problem Solving Solutions

-This repository contains solutions for simple challenges from codeforces.com
+This repository contains the solutions for various challenges from codeforces.com and hackerrank.com